anybox/anybox.recipe.odoo/doc/contributing.rst

 latest bzr version of the recipe actually install several combinations of OpenObject server and addons, and run their unit tests.

-.. note:: the `integration tests`_ mentioned above are not yet
-          executed in this process.
-Of course, this is planned.

 The configuration is stored in the ``buildbot`` subdirectory of the recipe trunk branch.
 It is made of a high level configuration file (``MANIFEST.cfg``) and buildout configuration files.
 This buildbot